 The 2011 Island Plan2 focuses development activity over the Plan period upon St Helier and emphasises that this is likely to be focussed on the residential regeneration of key sites in the town.
-The Bath Street site is identified in the North St Helier Masterplan3 as being a Key Intervention Site for regeneration towards achieving the goals of the Masterplan, and its release for development could act as significant catalyst to further continue the regeneration of this part of St Helier, which is already underway following the completion of the new Town Park.
+The Bath Street site is identified in the North St Helier Masterplan3 as being a Key Intervention Site for regeneration towards achieving the goals of the Masterplan, and its release for development could act as a significant catalyst to further continue the regeneration of this part of St Helier, which is already underway following the completion of the new Town Park.

 It is important, however, that any residential regeneration serves to contribute not only to the renewal of St. Helier's urban fabric, but that it also contributes to the specific housing needs of the Island.
-In this respect, a comprehensive regeneration of the Bath Street site, largely comprising the provision of new homes, will be required to make a contribution to the need for affordable homes under the terms of Policy H3 of the 2011 Island Plan.
-This requires the provision of a specific proportion of affordable homes, initially set at 12.5% of overall yield, but due to rise over the Plan period to maximum of 20%.
+In this respect, a comprehensive regeneration of the Bath Street site, largely comprising the provision of new homes, will be encouraged to make a contribution to the need for affordable homes .